margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the male perspective in country music and around country music
 * Grateful for the time the Scotts are spending in Florida
 * Grateful for the time the Grinders spend in Michigan
-* Grateful for the collective "Our Father" and the appreciation at the fireworks of people overcoming challenges in DC with Nam
+* Grateful for the collective **Our Father** and the appreciation at the fireworks of people overcoming challenges in DC with Nam
 * Grateful for the appreciation of solitude and the ability to rise up out of loneliness
 * Grateful for young kids who are writers
 * Grateful for English teachers in middle school